-Radioactive material (RAM) orders must be placed through the WUSTL Marketplace.
-Your RAM Order must be submitted for Radiation Safety’s final approval by 10 AM on a workday to assure next workday delivery when applicable.
-For instructions on how to place a RAM order, please review the document How to Enter a RAM Order.
+Radioactive material (RAM) orders must be placed through WorkDay.
+Your RAM Order must be submitted for Radiation Safety’s final approval by 10 AM on a business day to assure next business day delivery when applicable.

-Only individuals who have Radioactive Material Order function entry and departmental security will have the ability to submit a RAM Order requisition to Marketplace.
 Only PIs (Principle Investigators) who are approved as Authorized Users by the WUSTL Radiation Safety Committee can receive and use specific types and quantities of radioactive materials in specific room numbers for which they are approved.
-So, it is best that someone trained to know the Authorized User’s approved radioactive materials and locations be the individual entering RAM Orders into Marketplace.
+So, it is best that someone trained to know the Authorized User’s approved radioactive materials and locations be the individual entering RAM Orders into WorkDay.

 If you cannot find the information you are looking for in the sections below, please contact the Radiation Safety Office at 314-362-3476 or email@example.com.

+Any changes that need to be made to a RAM order after it has been submitted and approved will need to be done via a “Change Order” in Workday.
+Change Orders must be processed by a Department Buyer.
 We ask that you email Radiation Safety (firstname.lastname@example.org) if you cancel your RAM Order or if you change the delivery date, total activity, or RAM location for the RAM Order.
-In your email, please provide us with the AU name and the purchase order number.
+In your email, please provide us with the AU name and the purchase order number (PO).
 You do not have to notify Radiation Safety if your RAM Order change involves price or budget fund changes.
 If your change involves changing the AU or RAM isotope, we ask that you cancel the original RAM Order and start a new RAM Order.

 If your RAM Order gets mistakenly placed in a manner outside of the approved procedures, your Authorized User will receive a violation on their radioactive material inspection and will be asked to document what happened, why it happened, and what corrective actions have been put in place to prevent it happening again.
 Repeat violations may lead to your Authorized User losing his/her approval to receive and use radioactive materials.